 IFRS 15 issued in May 2014, is a new standard that is applicable to all contracts with customers except leases, financial instruments and insurance contracts.
 It is a joint project with the FASB to eliminate differences in the recognition of income between IFRS and U.S. GAAP.
 This new standard provide an improve the inconsistencies and weaknesses of IAS 18 and provide a model that will facilitate the comparability of companies from different industries and regions.
 Provides a new model for revenue recognition and more detailed requirements for contracts with multiple elements.
 It also requires more detailed disclosure.
-Its application is required starting on January 1, 2017 and early adoption is permitted.
+Its application is required starting on January 1, 2018 and early adoption is permitted.
+The Company is evaluating the potential impact that this adoption will have on its financial statements.